dylan-lang/opendylan/documentation/library-reference/source/system/file-system.rst

 File streams
 ------------

 File streams are intended only for accessing the contents of files.
-More general file handling facilities, such as renaming, deleting, moving, and parsing directory names, are provided by the :doc:`file-system
+More general file handling facilities, such as renaming, deleting, moving, and parsing directory names, are provided by this module.

-</system/file-system>` module.
-The :drm:`make` method on :class:`<file-stream>`
-does not create direct instances of :class:`<file-stream>`, but instead an instance of a subclass determined by :gf:`type-for-file-stream`.
+The :drm:`make` method on :class:`<file-stream>` does not create direct instances of :class:`<file-stream>`, but instead an instance of a subclass determined by :gf:`type-for-file-stream`.
+See `make`_ and `Options when creating file streams`_ below.

-make *file-stream-class*

-G.f method

-make <file-stream> #key locator: direction: if-exists:
- if-does-not-exist: buffer-size: element-type:
- asynchronous?: share-mode => *file-stream-instance*

-Creates and opens a stream over a file, and returns a new instance of a concrete subclass of :class:`<file-stream>` that streams over the contents of the file referenced by *filename*.
-To determine the concrete subclass to be instantiated, this method calls the generic function :gf:`type-for-file-stream`.

-The ``locator:`` init-keyword should be a string naming a file.
-If the :doc:`Locators <../system/locators>` library is in use, *filename* should be an instance of :class:`<locator>` or a string that can be coerced to one.

-The ``direction:`` init-keyword specifies the direction of the stream.
-This can be one of ``#"input"``, ``#"output"``, or ``#"input-output"``.
-The default is ``#"input"``.

-The ``if-exists:`` and ``if-does-not-exist:`` init-keywords specify actions to take if the file named by *filename* does or does not already exist when the stream is created.
-These init-keywords are discussed in more detail in `Options when creating file streams`_.

-The ``buffer-size:`` init-keyword can be used to suggest the size of a stream's buffer.
-See :class:`<buffered-stream>`.

-The ``element-type:`` init-keyword specifies the type of the elements in the file named by *filename*.
-See `Options when creating file streams`_ for more details.

 Options when creating file streams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^